houndhunger/2048/README.md

 - Removed the link from the logo to prevent accidental clicks during gameplay.

 ## Unsolved Bugs
+- **Overscroll behavior** has been managed through CSS styling to prevent unintended page refreshes, particularly when users engage with the game on the Android Chrome browser.
+However, it doesn't entirely hinder users from inadvertently moving the game board around when swiping, especially when zoomed in.
+To ensure seamless control, users are advised to zoom out to play the game comfortably.

 ## Technologies Used
 - **HTML:** Used for the structure and layout of the game interface.